fmay/temp2/.guides/sections.md

 | ![](.guides/img/pi.jpg) | USB, network, custom pins that receive signals from sensors | Custom pins, network, video port, USB | ARM | RAM, SD-Card|
 | ![](.guides/img/bread-machine.jpg) | Temperature sensors, clock/timer | Mixer motor control, temperature control, display panel, speaker/beeper | Custom  | RAM, ROM |

+Other example computer systems include

+- Air traffic control systems
+- Pacemakers
+- Hospital medical equipment
+- Traffic management systems
+- In flight avionics control systems

+So you can see that as well as your beloved personal gadgets there are computer systems that are truly important to many aspects of modern society that we probably don't even think about.

 ---
 title: Hardware reliability